lucasbfernandes/job-worker/docs/README.md

 It's possible to see numbers 1, 2 and 3 in the image below, each representing a different step of a user request.
 Each step of the request will be described in details later in this document, but for now, here is a summary of what's happening:

-* <strong>Step 1</strong>: After logging in using a basic username/password authentication mechanism, the user types a CLI command requesting one of the possible interactions with a linux process.
+* <strong>Step 1</strong>: The user types a CLI command requesting one of the possible interactions with a linux process.
+The CLI will prompt the user for a username/password pair.

 * <strong>Step 2</strong>: The CLI application parses the user's command and translates it into an HTTPS request for the Server.
 The API module of the Server receives the request, checks if the input is valid and verifies if the user is authorized to perform the requested operation.